June 1, 2015

 Do not lose sight of the mission.
 Of course, the added challenge—if an additional one is needed—is to maintain identity.
 A successful nonprofit is mission-driven, even as it seeks to bring the full but appropriate reservoir of possible finance to its work.
 The point is not to be J.P.
 Morgan, but to learn from J.P.
 Morgan, to take innovation and use it or adapt it constantly to serve the mission.
 It is a mistake to try to be what you are not.
 The bigger mistake is to not try to be fully and constantly all that you have the ability to be.

+Looking Ahead The future of fundraising needs to rise to these challenges.
+We are at the end of definitions in the nonprofit and philanthropic sector.
+Traditional ways of conceiving of institutions, resources and structures will be partnered with entirely new approaches.
+We cannot see the contours of the future clearly, but they certainly will not look like the past.
 Leadership in the future will go to those who constantly adapt, who reach widely into every possible dimension of entrepreneurship, finance and enterprise to look for robust and sustained ways to deepen and broaden social problem solving, whether those individuals are in nonprofit organizations or private commerce.
 These boundaries are blurring.
 Fundraising needs to understand and embrace this future and navigate toward it in ways that are clear-eyed and appropriate, adapting what fits and rejecting what does not.
 However, that decision must be made out of knowledge and constant awareness of change.
 This means that fundraising must build awareness and skills, because only from that capacity will the decision about how to use innovation be wise.
+Wisdom in the midst of rapid change requires knowledge and experience.
+It is time to build both.

 Download a PDF of this article here.